flyteorg/flyte/rsts/deployment/index.rst

     .. link-button:: deployment-deployment
        :type: ref
-       :text: Deployment Options
+       :text: Deployment Paths
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    Stages of Flyte deployment from the most basic to a fully-featured, multi-cluster production system.
+    Walkthroughs for deploying Flyte, from the most basic to a fully-featured, multi-cluster production system.

     ---

     .. link-button:: deployment-plugin-setup
        :type: ref
-       :text: Multi-cluster setup
+       :text: Plugin Setup
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
+    Learn how to enable backend plugins to extend Flyte's capabilities, such as hooks for K8s, AWS, GCP, and Web API services.

+    ---

+    .. link-button:: deployment-configuration
+       :type: ref
+       :text: Cluster Configuration
+       :classes: btn-block stretched-link
+    ^^^^^^^^^^^^
-    How to set up plugins in your Flyte deployment.
+    How to configure the various components of your cluster.

     ---